MichaelThomasWolff/Security-Analyst-Projects-Udacity/Planning for Security Controls/Findings/README.md

 **Task 2: Based on your analysis provide physical and logical controls that can be implemented to enhance the security posture of the company.**

-Physical Control Recommendations
+Physical Control Recommendations:

 We don’t have much information about the physical environment of “Company A”.
 While the company operates from an office park, sharing premises with several other companies, I believe it is good practice to install the following (in addition to key-card access system and electronic locks as a replacement for mechanical locks):

 •	Workstation locks
 •	Security cameras
 •	A lockable cabinet for the network components to prevent tampering
 •	Receptionist who escorts visitors

-Logical Control Recommendations
+Logical Control Recommendations:

 Logical controls are mechanisms that protect information assets with rules about how data is accessed, transmitted, processed, and stored within the context of a system or application.
 The following would be recommended: